-The University of Minnesota, Morris is steeped in a tradition of high-quality jazz music.
+The University of Minnesota - Morris is steeped in a tradition of high-quality jazz music.

-The ensembles consist of both music majors and non majors who are interested in furthering their knowledge of jazz music while fine-tuning their musicianship and communication and leadership skills through practice, rehearsals, recordings, and performance opportunities.
+The ensembles consist of both music majors and non majors who are interested in furthering their knowledge of jazz and contemporary music while fine-tuning their musicianship and communication and leadership skills through practice, rehearsals, recordings, and performance opportunities.

 Along with the curricular aspects of the ensembles, the Morris jazz program takes an active role in promoting jazz in the community as well as nationally and internationally.
 Over the past 20 years, the Morris jazz ensembles have performed for many music conventions including the MMEA convention in Minneapolis and the NCMENC in Chicago.

 - Elmhurst Jazz Festival in Elmhurst, Illinois (2011, 2012)

 - State high school tours involving clinics and master classes

 - Montreux Jazz Festival in Montreux, Switzerland (1991, 1997, 2000, 2004, and 2008)

 - The North Sea Jazz Festival at The Hague, Netherlands (1994, 1997, and 2008)

 - Vienne Jazz Festival in Vienne, France (2004)

 - Carnegie Hall with The Count Basie Orchestra (1992)